yuanho-0211/11401_CS203A/studynote/Stack and Queue.md

 # Study Note: Stack and Queue

 ## Description
-- **Stack**:It is a data structure that follows the LIFO rule.
+- **Stack**: It is a data structure that follows the LIFO rule.
 Elements are added and removed only from the top.
-- **Queue**:It is a data structure that follows the FIFO rule.
+- **Queue**: It is a data structure that follows the FIFO rule.
 Elements are inserted at the rear and removed from the front.

 ## Visualization
 ### Stack